nesi/support-docs/docs/Scientific_Computing/Supported_Applications/TensorFlow on GPUs.md

 Additionnally, depending your version of TensorFlow, you may need to take into consideration the following:

 - install the `tensorflow-gpu` Python package if your are using TensorFlow 1,
 - make sure to use a supported version of Python when creating the conda environment (e.g. TensorFlow 1.14.0 requires Python 3.3 to 3.7),
 - use `conda install` (not `pip install`) if your version of TensorFlow relies on GCC 4.8 (TensorFlow &lt; 1.15).

-!!! prerequisite Conda tip
+!!! tip
      Make sure to use `module purge` before loading Miniconda3, to ensure that no other Python module is loaded and could interfere with your conda environment.

-     ``` sl
+    ``` sh
     module purge
     module load Miniconda3/4.9.2
     export PYTHONNOUSERSITE=1
     source $(conda info --base)/etc/profile.d/conda.sh  # if you didn't use "conda init" to set your .bashrc
     conda ...  # any conda commands (create, activate, install...)
     ```

 ## Singularity containers